PaulleDemon/ChatBox/README.md

 **Guide**

 Run the server first, then the client.
-I have to done error handeling with that respect.
+I have not done error handeling with that respect.